The South African Chartered Accountancy [CA (SA)] designation is highly recognized, in many countries.

 “CA is a diverse stream and has a lot of opportunities in South Africa and worldwide.

-Chartered Accountants are absolutely not restricted to just Finance, Audit or Tax.
-You can almost find a CA in every corner of business.
+Chartered Accountants are absolutely not restricted to just Finance, Audit, or Tax.
+You can almost find a CA in every corner of the business.

 You’re almost guaranteed to find your niche in the industry.